Skip to content

 Is Loom free?

-Loom's free Starter tier includes 25 videos with unlimited viewer access and no meeting time limit.
-Once you record your 26th video, older ones become inaccessible until you upgrade or delete recordings.
-The Business plan at $15/user/month removes the video cap and adds team workspaces, custom branding, and engagement analytics per viewer.
+Loom's free Starter tier includes up to 25 videos per person with a 5-minute recording cap and unlimited viewer access.
+The Business plan at $18/user/month removes the video and recording-length caps and adds team workspaces, custom branding, 4K recording, and engagement analytics.
 For consistent team use, Business is the necessary tier.

 How does Loom compare to Zoom for team communication?